ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Level 2 Data - Detailed descriptions

 \subsection{Train-Test Split}

 With our long separation from any exoplanets and limitations from current technologies, it is almost impossible to ascertain the true nature of the target exo-atmosphere.
-In order words, \emph{our test distribution will always be different from the training distribution, also known as domain shift in Machine Learning literature} \citep[][]{Wang_2018,Wilson2020} To reflect this limitation, the goal of this year's competition is to uncover solutions that can perform atmospheric retrieval even under unknown situations (unseen atmospheric behaviour and/or unseen planets).
+In other words, \emph{our test distribution will always be different from the training distribution, also known as domain shift in Machine Learning literature} \citep[][]{Wang_2018,Wilson2020} To reflect this limitation, the train/test split is designed to uncover solutions that can maintain their performance even under unknown situations (unseen atmospheric behaviour and/or unseen planets).

 To support this goal, we abandoned the usual practise of dividing a dataset randomly into training and test set, which tests the model's ability to generalise under a \emph{homogeneous} distribution.
-Instead, the test set is designed to contain \textbf{In-Training Parameter Ranges} (In-Range) and \textbf{Out-of-Training Range Parameters} (Out-Range) components.
-In-Range samples represents examples that came from the same distribution as the training data.
-Out-Range represents samples that are unseen by the model during training, this includes unseen planetary and atmospheric properties.
+Instead, the test set is designed to contain In-Training Parameter Ranges (In-Range) and Out-of-Training Range Parameters (Out-Range) components.
+In-Range samples represent examples that come from the same distribution as the training data.
+Out-Range represent samples that are unseen by the model during training, this includes unseen planetary and atmospheric properties.

-As a result, some of the planets are purposely hidden from the training set to create \emph{unseen} planetary properties, hence any Forward Model produced from those planets are taken away from the training, causing a slight drop in the amount of available training data.
-We further generated 5461 spectra under equilibrium chemistry scheme\footnote{The full settings of the equilibrium chemistry scheme will be revealed at a later date when the competition has ended.}\citep[][]{Agundez_2012,Agundez_2020} to create \emph{unseen} atmospheric properties.
-These spectra are \emph{not} included in the training set.
+As a result, some of the planets are purposely removed from the training set to create \emph{unseen} planetary properties, any theoretical spectra created using from those planets are also taken away from the training, causing a slight drop in the amount of available training data, as compared to Level 1 data.
+We further generated 5461 spectra under equilibrium chemistry scheme \citep[][]{Agundez_2012,Agundez_2020} by assuming solar elemental ratios to create \emph{unseen} atmospheric properties.
+As stated above, these spectra are unseen and thus are \emph{not} included in the training set.

+The test set is stratified into 4 subsets, each representing varying degree of similarity to the training data.
+Table \ref{tab:sets} summarises the different configurations of the 4 subsets.
+Subset 1 is the most similar to the training set as all the components are In-Range , while Subset 4 is the most dissimilar as all the components are Out-Range.
+All of them contain roughly the same proportion ($\sim$25\% )in the test set.